-The following patch is very useful for training your ears to appreciate the subtle differences between various chord types.
+The following patch is handy for training your ears to appreciate the subtle differences between various chord types.

-The lower LFO in the MINI LFO modules sweeps the inversions up and down so that you can hear the same chord in different inversions.
-A speed of about 0.04 Hz changes the inversion at a reasonable speed.
+The lower LFO in the Mini LFO modules sweeps the inversions up and down so that you can hear the same chord in different inversions.
+Unplug the cable and use the Inversion module’s knob to set inversions manually.

 Once you have the patch going then explore the various chords listening to their effect and looking at which notes are being played on the Note Watcher module.